 Amato et al. [1] prune additional policy trees through epsilon pruning.
 At each step, a full backup is performed just as in [5].
 Then a set of policies called the undominated set is iteratively constructed.
 A policy is added to the undominated set if there exists a belief state as well as a policy for the other agents, such that the new policy exceeds the value of the current undominated set by more than epsilon.
 A linear program is used to implement this step.
-The epsilon pruning technique thus produces solutions with an error bound of $n\epsilon T$ , where $\epsilon$ is a user specified parameter and n is the number of times that epsilon pruning is performed per horizon step.
+The epsilon pruning technique thus produces solutions with an error bound of $n\epsilon T$, where ε is a user specified parameter and n is the number of times that epsilon pruning is performed per horizon step.
 This works well in domains with a small number of observations.
-But in domains with a large number of observations, the number of new policies generated before pruning will be exponential in the number of observations.
+But larger domains, the number of new policies generated before pruning will be exponential in the number of observations.
 This motivates the development of additional pruning that specifically targets the number of observations.

-3. THE MBDP-OC ALGORITHM
+3 The MBDP-OC Algorithm

 In this section we present our algorithm in detail.
-The overall solution technique is based on modifying the IMBDP algorithm (Improved Memory-Bounded Dynamic Programming) with the valuebased observation compression technique.
+The overall solution technique is based on modifying the IMBDP algorithm (Improved Memory-Bounded Dynamic Programming) with the value-based observation compression technique.
 Hence, the resulting algorithm is called MBDP-OC (MBDP with Observation Compression).
-We first describe the MBDP-based algorithm and then the value-based observation compression procedure.
+We first describe the MBDP-based algorithm and then the observation compression procedure.